awesomerank/awesomerank.github.io/lists/ramitsurana/awesome-kubernetes.md

 **If you see a package or project here that is no longer maintained or is not a good fit, please submit a pull request to improve this file.
 Thank you!**

-**If you are interested in becoming a maintainer for the awesome kubernetes list.
-Please drop me a mail at ramitsurana@gmail.com with your name and github id.Thanks**

 ## What is Kubernetes? :ship:

-> Kubernetes is an open source orchestration system for Docker containers.
-It handles scheduling onto nodes in a compute cluster and actively manages workloads to ensure that their state matches the users declared intentions.
-Using the concepts of "labels" and "pods", it groups the containers which make up an application into logical units for easy management and discovery.
+> Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications.
+It groups containers that make up an application into logical units for easy management and discovery.

 _Source:_ [What is Kubernetes](http://kubernetes.io/)